 - The Covid vaccination programme: a guide for people with severe mental illness & carers (updated December 2021) - Equally Well UK

 - Mental health support for key workers - Our Frontline

-- Maintaining wellbeing while staying home or get your mind plan - NHSE/I and PHE Every Mind Matters site
+- Maintaining wellbeing while staying home - NHSE/I and PHE Every Mind Matters site

 - Housing and benefits advice - Shelter

 - Hardship Fund for people with a mental health difficulty facing financial hardship in the UK - Mad Covid

 Need support with your mental health?